-For medical residents, the Financial Assistance Program (FAP) includes an annual grant of $45,000, a monthly stipend of more than $2,300, reimbursement for required books, equipment and supplies and payment of any required tuition.
+For medical residents, the Financial Assistance Program (FAP) includes an annual grant of $45,000, a monthly stipend, reimbursement for required books, equipment and supplies and payment of any required tuition.

 Application Process Checklist